klameer/comp_investing_1/README.md

 Information Ratio - Is the measure of risk adjusted return of a portfolio.
 It is defined as active return divided by active risk or tracking error.
 Information Coefficient - Measures the predictive skill of the financial analysis.
 It is like correlation and measures what the analyst predicted against what actually happened.
 Beta - The assets movement relative to the market (i.e and index S&P 500).
 For example if an assets beta is 1.5, it will move 1.5 times the way the market moves.
 Therefore the market portfolio has a beta of 1 and risk free returns have a beta of 0.
 Beta allows us to separate excess returns into 2 components.
 The market element and residual element.
 Residual Return/Risk - Risk/Return independent of a benchmark.
 Excess Returns are total returns less risk free returns.
+Systematic Risk - Risk inherent to the entire market or entire market segment.
+This kind of risk is unpredictable and impossible to completely avoid.

-S&P 500 500 of the largest stocks in the US.
+S&P 500 - 500 of the largest stocks in the US.